XieJChris/Formation-thrust-faults-in-Mercury-NSP/README.md

 #On the formation of thrust-faults related landforms under low strain rate in Mercury’s Northern Smooth Plains: A two-dimensional numerical simulation
-* Supplementar repositroy to the paper *On the formation of thrust-faults related landforms under low strain rate in Mercury’s Northern Smooth Plains: A two-dimensional numerical simulation*.
+* Supplementary repositroy to the paper *On the formation of thrust-faults related landforms under low strain rate in Mercury’s Northern Smooth Plains: A two-dimensional numerical simulation*.

 * This repository only contains the necessary codes for our 2-D convectional simulation.